k3tchup/google_drive_sync/readme.md

 [x] implement a queueing service for dealing with the merges

+[x] when fetching a file from local db, if multiple entries for the same path exist, pick the one that's the latest modified one and not deleted, if possible.   if all are deleted, then delete the file.  line 170 in filewatcher.py

+[ ] when downloading a file, need to set its modified time to what's in Drive (otherwise version comparison won't work)

 [ ] on first scan, detect deleted files in local cache and update Drive.  (increment version and mark them as trashed)

 [ ] for uploading changes, need to compare modified times before changing the remote files. entire local change handling needsa  refactor.